Published on 25 Feb 2024

 How to organize user interviews?

 To plan a user interview, create a clear plan and ask open questions.
-Write a guide that says the goals and the type of question:
+Write a guide that says the goals and the type of question:- about their behaviour,

 Choose a quiet, bright place for the interview, and check the recording tools beforehand.
 Set a time that suits the participants well.
 Get their consent to and inform them about any rewards for attending.
 Involve end-users throughout the study, keeping it interesting and respectful.